Automatic Sleep Scoring from Large-scale Multi-channel Pediatric EEG: Introduction

 \section{Introduction}

-Sleep is a necessary physiological process that actively engages multiple organ systems.
-Sleep disorders or sleep disturbances not only negatively affect one's cognitive and physical functions \cite{wulff2010sleep,dawson1997fatigue}, but can also lead to serious medical conditions.
-For example, obstructive sleep apnea (OSA) contributes to increased risk of cardiovascular diseases, such as hypertension \cite{peppard2000prospective}, stroke \cite{mohsenin2015obstructive} and heart failure \cite{bradley2003sleep} in adults, as well as neurobehavioral issues \cite{beebe_neuropsychological_2004} and even morbidity \cite{lumeng_epidemiology_2008, jennum2013morbidity} in infants and children.

-Diagnoses of many sleep conditions require polysomnography (PSG), or overnight sleep study, where a patient sleeps in a clinic while their physiological signals are monitored under the supervision of trained technicians \cite{kushida_practice_2005, berry_aasm_2018, berry_aasm_2017}.
-A PSG dataset may include many modalities, such as electroencephalogram (EEG), electromyelogram (EMG), electrooculogram (EOG), and respiratory airflow.
-A crucial first step towards diagnosis in PSG data analysis is sleep scoring, or sleep stage classification, which assigns every 30-second segment of sleep into two stages, rapid eye movement (REM), and non-REM, then further divides the latter into shallow sleep (stages N1 and N2) and deep sleep (stage N3).
+Sleep is necessary for everyone, but it is particularly important to the health and development of infants, children and adolescents.
+Sleep disorders or sleep disturbances can negatively affect one's cognitive and physical functions, and even lead to serious medical conditions.
+For example, obstructive sleep apnea (OSA) contributes to neurobehavioral issues \citep{beebe_neuropsychological_2004,zhao2018association} and morbidity \citep{jennum2013morbidity,lumeng_epidemiology_2008} in infants and children.
+Yet, pediatric sleep is severely under-researched compared to adult sleep in the context of machine learning for health and well-being, due to the following: \begin{itemize} \item Sleep disturbances in children tend to be under-reported \citep{blunden2004sleep,grandner2017insomnia,schreck2011knowledge}, downplaying the clinical need for novel approaches in this field. \item Many (including clinicians) assume that children are ``just little adults'' when in fact pediatric sleep is physiologically distinct from adult sleep \citep{accardo2010differences,owens2012pro,sun2017revisiting}, and therefore computational models based on adult sleep do not generalize well to pediatric sleep. \item Benchmark datasets are the backbone of machine learning research \citep{paullada2021data,49953,vanschoren2021announcing}, but a large, high-quality dataset dedicated to pediatric sleep has been published only recently \citep{ibrahim2021best,lee2022large}. \end{itemize} This paper brings attention to the growing need for machine learning research on pediatric sleep by focusing on \textit{automated pediatric sleep scoring}, which has been overlooked in favor of automated adult sleep scoring by the community.
+Diagnoses of many sleep conditions require polysomnography (PSG), or overnight sleep study, where a patient sleeps in a clinic while their physiological signals are monitored under the supervision of trained technicians \citep{berry_aasm_2017,berry_aasm_2018,kushida_practice_2005}.
+A PSG dataset may include modalities such as electroencephalogram (EEG), electromyelogram (EMG), electrooculogram (EOG), and respiratory airflow.
+A crucial first step towards diagnosis with PSG is sleep scoring, or sleep stage classification, which assigns every 30-second segment of sleep into two stages, rapid eye movement (REM), and non-REM, then further divides the latter into shallow sleep (stages N1 and N2) and deep sleep (stage N3).
 In a typical clinical setting, this process is done manually by a technician, which is highly labor-intensive, time-consuming and prohibitively expensive.